google/mobly-snippet-lib/examples/ex3_async_event/README.md

 # Async Event Rpc Example

-This example shows you how to use the @AsyncRpc of Mobly snippet lib to handle asynchornous callbacks.
+This example shows you how to use the @AsyncRpc annotation of Mobly snippet lib to handle asynchronous callbacks.

-See the source code ExampleAsyncSnippet.java for details.
+See the source code `ExampleAsyncSnippet.java` for details.

 ## Running the example code